jenkinsci/amazon-ecs-plugin/README.md

 Please find the documentation on the [Jenkins Wiki page Amazon EC2 Container Service Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Amazon+EC2+Container+Service+Plugin).

 ## FAQ
-### My paralle jobs don't start at the same time
+### My parallel jobs don't start at the same time
 Actually, there can be multiple reasons:

 * The plugin creates a new agent only when the stage contains an `agent` [definition](https://jenkins.io/doc/book/pipeline/syntax/#agent).
-If this is missing, the stage inherits the agent definition from the level above and also re-use the instance.
+If this is missing, the stage inherits the agent definition from the level above and also re-uses the instance.

 * Also, parallel stages sometimes don't really start at the same time.
 Especially, when the provided label of the `agent` definition is the same.
 The reason is that Jenkins tries to guess how many instances are really needed and tells the plugin to start n instances of the agent with label x.
 This number is likely smaller than the number of parallel stages that you've declared in your Jenkinsfile.
 Jenkins calls the ECS plugin multiple times to get the total number of agents running.